Louis IV of France: Death of Louis IV and the Legend of the Wolf

 In the early 950s, Queen Gerberga developed an increased eschatological fear, and began to consult Adso of Montier-en-Der; being highly educated, she commissioned to him the De ortu et tempore antichristi (The birth and era of the Antichrist).
 Adso reassured the Queen that the arrival of the Antichrist would not take place before the end of the Kingdoms of France and Germany, the two Imperia fundamentals of the universe.
 In consequence, the Frankish King could continue his reign without fear, because Heaven was the door of legitimacy.

 At the end of the summer of 954, Louis IV went riding with his companions on the road from Laon to Reims.
 As he crossed the forest of Voas (near to his palace in Corbeny), he saw a wolf and attempted to capture it.
 Flodoard, from whom these details are known, said that the King fell from his horse.
 Urgently carried to Reims, he eventually died from his injuries on 10 September.
-For the Reims canons, the wolf whom the king tried to hunt wasn't an animal but a fantastic creature, a divine supernatural intervention.
+For the Reims canons, the wolf whom the king tried to hunt was not an animal but a fantastic creature, a divine supernatural intervention.

 Flodoard recalled indeed that in 938 Louis IV had captured Corbeny in extreme brutality and without respecting the donations to the monks made by his father.
 Thus God could punish the King and his descendants with the curse of the wolf as a "plague".
-The later events are disturbing.
 According to Flodoard Louis reportedly died from tuberculosis (then called pesta elephantis); in 986 his son Lothair died by a "plague" after he besieged Verdun, and finally his grandson Louis V died in 987 from injuries received when falling from his horse while hunting, a few months after he besieged Reims for the trial of archbishop Adalberon.